 Elizabeth is an attorney with Welch Law and works exclusively in the area of labor and employment law.
-Her work includes assisting management with issues related to hiring and firing, wage and hour compliance, union avoidance and negotiations, as well as all aspects of employment law with various government agencies on the local, state and federal levels.
+Her work includes assisting management with issues related to hiring and firing, wage and hour compliance, as well as all aspects of labor and employment law with various government agencies on the local, state and federal levels.
 She has extensive experience practicing in front of the National Labor Relations Board, the Equal Employment Opportunity Commission, the Michigan Department of Civil Rights, and the state/federal Departments of Labor.
 Elizabeth is also a trained mediator.

 In 1995, Elizabeth received her law degree from Ohio State University, where she served as a top editor for the Law Journal.
 She graduated from Penn State University with a history/business degree with honors and magna cum laude in 1992.